Ayden-Hogeveen-Git/ApplesAgentFinalProject/README.md

 Once the model is trained, *a2a.wordvectors* and *a2a.wordvectors.vectors.npy* will show up in the folder somewhere.
 If this exists, running the program will use the trained model vectors, meaning it will not run as long as the first time.

-If you would like to retrain the model, delete both *a2a.wordvectors* and *a2a.wordvectors.vectors.npy*, and if you would like to change the training corpus or play with model training variables, please modify the code in *src/agent.py* in the *train_model()* function.
+If you would like to retrain the model, delete both *a2a.wordvectors* and *a2a.wordvectors.vectors.npy*, and if you would also like to change the training corpus or play with model training variables, please modify the code in *src/agent.py* in the *train_model()* function.